Unveil Hidden Facts On Nag Panchami 2023 Festival

 Nag Panchami will be celebrated on August 21, 2023.

 Nag Panchami Puja Muhurat – 06:15 AM to 08:43 AM (Duration – 02 Hours 28 Mins)

 Nag Panchami: Significance And Rituals

 Nag Panchami Vrat or fast is observed on the Panchami of the bright half of the month of Shravan.
-According to Garuda Puran, paintings of 'Nag' should be drawn on either side of the entrance (of the home) and worshipped.
-This is also known as 'Bhitti Chitre Nag Puja'.
-Women offer food, laddoos and kheer (typical dish made with the mixture of rice, milk and sugar) to Brahmins.
+According to Garuda Purana, paintings of ‘Nag’ should be drawn on either side of the entrance (of the home) and worshipped.
+This is also known as ‘Bhitti Chitre Nag Puja’.
+Women offer food, laddoos and kheer (a typical dish made with a mixture of rice, milk and sugar) to Brahmins.
 Similar food is also offered to snakes and snake charmers.

 The Story Behind The Nag Panchami Festival

 There are many stories behind the observance of Nag Panchami.
 The story mentioned below may interest you.